bspain/funkytown/deploy/k8s/local/helm/README.md

 funk-v1-worker       1/1     Running   0          3s
 ```

 > The use-case here is creating a separate instance of **funkytown** to test either a specific deployment of the Application Under Test, or to run an updated version of a spec.
+In it's current form however, this wouldn't work as the `reporter-service` TCP ports will collide.

 ## Uninstall the funkytown application